Purpose: Develops quadriceps along front area of thigh.

 How to do it:

-- Walk slowly in a straight line.
+- Move forward at a slow pace in a straight line.

 - Use a wall or railing if needed.